Indexing Content

 Title Selector

-Findkit tries to determine page title automatically using default selectors, but its behaviour can be customized via options listed below.
+Findkit tries to determine page title automatically using the built-in default selectors, but its behaviour can be customized via options listed below.

 Default title selectors in the order of importance: